Sche7/SudokuSolver/README.md

 # SudokuSolver

+Welcome to my Sudoku solver!
+This repository includes:
-For computing a solution to any sudoku board.
+- Methods for computing the solution of a sudoku board
+- Methods for generating a sudoku board with a unique solution

 ## Run application from Docker